skylon07/electris/reference/tmLanguage-cheatsheet.md

 # TextMate Grammar/Language Cheatsheet
 This document contains the processes to use when defining grammars to inject into languages.
 This cheatsheet was created by referencing [these docs](https://macromates.com/manual/en/language_grammars).

+(If semantic tokens ever need to be added, [this example](https://github.com/microsoft/vscode-extension-samples/tree/main/semantic-tokens-sample) is great to copy!)

 ## New Language Files
 Two things must happen when defining new grammars for a language.
 First, the file must be added to the `grammars` key in `package.json`.
 Second, we must configure the top-level attributes in the new file.